Version history of our pony-wall bookshelf

 Problem 3: Diverse writing implements Fix-for-Now

-:art: Too many actively-used art supplies, and preschooler-friendly existing boxes don’t stack deeply enough :heavy_check_mark: Found perfectly sized stackable pencil cases.
+:art: Too many actively-used art supplies, and existing boxes don’t stack deeply enough :heavy_check_mark: Found perfectly sized stackable pencil cases.

 Stackable pencil boxes